Counseling and Psychological Services

 For Study Abroad students:

-The line will be answered 24/7 for students studying at Kasteel Well, ELA and other Emerson programs.
+The line will be answered 24/7 for Emerson students at any location.

 National Suicide Prevention Hotline 800-273-TALK (8255)

 National Sexual Assault Hotline 800-656-HOPE (4673)